MaybeMaru/Maru3D-OTLA/README.md

 # Maru3D OTLA
 OTLA is a simple python program created for my FNF Psych Lua 3D renderer project.
-It basically takes any .obj and .mtl and converts it into a Lua array file.
+It basically takes any .obj or .mtl and converts it into a Lua array file.
+For animations it also can take folders with OBJ Sequence files.

 ## Support
 * Vertices